oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

         # scp -p backup1 [Manager.example.com:/backup/]

 15. **Restoring the Backup File on HostedEngine-VM** The `engine-backup --mode=restore` command does not create a database; you are required to create one on HostedEngine-VM before restoring the backup you created on BareMetal-Manager.
-Connect to HostedEngine-VM and create the database, as detailed in [Section 1.3.4, “Preparing a PostgreSQL Database for Use with Red Hat Enterprise Virtualization Manager”](#Preparing_a_Postgres_Database_Server_for_use_with_Red_Hat_Enterprise_Virtualization_Manager).
+Connect to HostedEngine-VM and create the database, as detailed in [Section 1.3.4, “Preparing a PostgreSQL Database for Use with oVirt”](#Preparing_a_Postgres_Database_Server_for_use_with_Red_Hat_Enterprise_Virtualization_Manager).

     **Note**

-    The procedure in [Section 1.3.4, “Preparing a PostgreSQL Database for Use with Red Hat Enterprise Virtualization Manager”](#Preparing_a_Postgres_Database_Server_for_use_with_Red_Hat_Enterprise_Virtualization_Manager) creates a database that is not empty, which will result in the following error when you attempt to restore the backup:
+    The procedure in [Section 1.3.4, “Preparing a PostgreSQL Database for Use with oVirt”](#Preparing_a_Postgres_Database_Server_for_use_with_Red_Hat_Enterprise_Virtualization_Manager) creates a database that is not empty, which will result in the following error when you attempt to restore the backup:

         FATAL: Database is not empty